Gas Heater Servicing in Canberra: When, Why, and How Much

-Gas heaters should be professionally serviced every 2 years in the ACT, according to Energy Safe guidelines.
+Gas heaters should be professionally serviced every 2 years, which is the interval most manufacturers set out in their own instructions.
 A standard gas heater service in Canberra costs between $120 and $250 depending on the type of heater and accessibility, and includes a safety inspection, cleaning, and carbon monoxide check.
-Getting your heater serviced before winter is one of the smartest things you can do for both your safety and your energy bills.
+Get it done before winter, while a fault is still an inconvenience rather than a cold house on a Sunday night.

 How Often Should You Service a Gas Heater in the ACT?

-The recommended servicing interval for gas heaters in the ACT is every 2 years.
-This aligns with manufacturer recommendations and Australian Standards for gas appliance maintenance.
-Some manufacturers specify annual servicing for older units, so it is worth checking your heater's manual or data plate.
+Every 2 years is the recommended interval for gas heaters in the ACT, and it matches what most manufacturers say and what the Australian Standards set out for gas appliance maintenance.
+Some manufacturers ask for annual servicing on older units, so check your heater's manual or the data plate on the unit itself.

 What Is Included in a Gas Heater Service?